Samfun75/libtorrent/docs/python_binding.rst

 Alternatively, Python tools like auditwheel and delocate can be used to detect shared libraries and statically include them into the wheel.

+The build script will auto-detect toolset for the current system.
+You can also specify `--toolset` argument to force a different toolset.

 Building and installing package
 -------------------------------